 To know which products are safe, you must first understand the difference between CBD isolate and full spectrum CBD.

 Full Spectrum CBD contains cannabinoids in the hemp plants other than CBD.
 It often includes trace amounts of THC that could trigger a positive for cannabis on a drug test.
-Even though it only contains THC in small amounts, your specific dosage could cause a build-up of THC over time that would cause a positive test result of a urine drug test.
+Even though it only contains THC in small amounts, high doses of CBD could cause a build-up of enough THC over time that would cause a positive test result of a urine drug test.
 Consuming full-spectrum CBD oil that isn’t confirmed as THC-free puts you at risk for triggering a positive drug test.

 CBD isolate is the CBD molecule in it’s isolated form, which is over 99% CBD content.
 This has no chance of triggering a positive result on a drug test.
 If it is imperative that you pass a drug test, then you MUST use CBD oil made from an isolate.

 It is important for you to conduct your own due diligence regarding the contents of your CBD product.
 Make sure your CBD product contains, ideally, zero percent THC.
 If your product contains trace amounts of THC, then its important to be aware of how long THC stays in your system, thereby avoiding detection on a drug test.
 Also, make sure your CBD brand is a high-quality, reputable source that provides verified third-party lab test results.
 You need to know exactly what you are consuming since there is currently no government-mandated regulations or FDA safety checks.

 Although the time it takes for drugs to be fully metabolized and eliminated from the body varies per individual, for the average individual who is consuming CBD products with less than 0.3% THC, it should take less than two weeks maximum for any trace of THC to be eliminated.